If you want to take a vehicle across the verge or footway to access your property, you may need a dropped kerb.

 It is important to remember that once a crossing has been constructed it remains part of the highway and we are responsible for its maintenance.
 Parking is not permitted on the crossing once it has been constructed.

-Crossings are usually constructed in tarmac, however other materials may be approved if they are more in keeping with the area that they are being constructed.
+Crossings are usually constructed in tarmac.
+Other materials may be approved if they are more in keeping with the area that they are being constructed.
 Examples of other materials would be block paving, concrete and paving flags.

-After the completion of your vehicle crossing, should you encounter any issues with people obstructing it (on a regular basis over a prolonged period of time, six weeks or more), please contact the Traffic Department by telephoning 01482 300 300, who can advise on any action that can be taken.
+After the completion of your vehicle crossing, should you encounter any issues with people obstructing it (on a regular basis over a prolonged period of time, 6 weeks or more), contact the Traffic Department by telephoning 01482 300 300, who can advise on any action that can be taken.